-Photodynamic therapy| (PDT) PDT uses light sources, combined with a light-sensitive drug (sometimes called a photosensitising agent), to destroy cancer cells.
+Photodynamic therapy (PDT) This uses light sources, combined with a light-sensitive drug (sometimes called a photosensitising agent), to destroy cancer cells.

 Topical chemotherapy A chemotherapy cream containing a drug called 5FU (Efudix ®) can be used to treat some early squamous cell carcinomas and superficial basal cell carcinomas.

 Topical immunotherapy A cream called imiquimod (Aldara ®) can be used to treat some basal cell carcinomas and squamous cell carcinomas.

 In most hospitals a team of specialists will talk to you about the treatment they feel is best for your situation.
 This multidisciplinary team (MDT) will include:

-The MDT will take a number of factors into account when advising you on the best course of action, including your age, general health, any medication you are taking, the type and size of the cancer, where it is on your body and what the cells look like under a microscope.
+The MDT will take a number of factors into account when advising you on the best course of action, including your general health, any medication you are taking, the type and size of the cancer, where it is on your body and what the cells look like under a microscope.

 You may be asked if you’d like to take part in a clinical trial.

 If you have any questions about your treatment, don’t be afraid to ask your doctor or nurse.
 It often helps to make a list of questions and to take a relative or close friend with you.
 They can remind you of questions you want to ask and help you remember what was said.
-You can use the form on page 50 to write down your questions and the answers you receive.

 Before you have any treatment, your doctor will explain its aims.
 They will usually ask you to sign a form saying that you give permission (consent) for the hospital staff to give you the treatment.
-No medical treatment can be given without your consent, and before you are asked to sign the form you should be given full information about:
+No medical treatment can be given without your consent.
+Before you are asked to sign the form you should be given full information about: